cloudant-labs/graphdb-slate/source/includes/_search.md

 }
 ```

-Analyzers define how to extract index terms from text, which you might need to do if, for example, your application needs to index Chinese.
-Here's the list of generic analyzers supported by Cloudant search.
-See further down for language-specific analyzers.
+Analyzers are settings which define how to recognize terms within text.
+This can be helpful if you need to [index multiple languages](#language-specific-analyzers).

+Here's the list of generic analyzers supported by Cloudant search:

 Analyzer | Description
 ---------|------------
-standard | This is the default analyzer and implements the Word Break rules from the Unicode Text Segmentation algorithm, as specified in Unicode Standard Annex #29.
+standard | Default analyzer; implements the Word Break rules from the [Unicode Text Segmentation algorithm](#http://www.unicode.org/reports/tr29/)
 email | Like standard but tries harder to match an email address as a complete token.
 keyword | Input is not tokenized at all.
 simple | Divides text at non-letters.